davedawkins/Sutil/README.md

 # Sveltish

 An experiment in applying the design principles from [Svelte](svelte.dev) to native Fable.
+Svelte is impressive in its own right, but I can't help thinking that Fable is a compiler that's already in our toolchain, and is able to do what Svelte does with respect to generating boilerplate.

-It's very much a work-in-progress.
-The code is changing very rapidly.
-I've no idea if it will work, but it's looking promising.
+It's all very much a work-in-progress.
+The code is changing very rapidly; I've no idea if it will work, but it's looking promising.

 Some aspects that are working or in progress